Terengganu Bucket List: What is Kuala Terengganu famous for?

 There is no scarcity of pasalubongs at Pasar Payang.
 Here, you’ll find various local products such as batik, silk, songket, brocade, brassware, fresh produce, and local snacks.

 There’s also a local trishaw you could ride and roam around the town, but at a very affordable price, of course.

 Check out Kampung China

-You’ll find the most imaginative spaces, interesting artwork, themed murals, and graffiti at some of the alleys in Terengganu, most especially in Chinatown or Kampung China.
+You’ll find the most imaginative spaces, exciting artwork, themed murals, and graffiti at some of the alleys in Terengganu, most especially in Chinatown or Kampung, China.

 Don’t forget to check out some hidden cafes along the corner.
 It’s perfect for your next Instagram post!

 Learn more about Terengganu’s vibrant history and visit Kota Lama Duyong, built in 1920 by Dato’ Biji Sura.